elliehastings/soccer-matches/README.md

 However, in the current state it fetches the data on a per-request basis (unless you write and load the results to/from a file in development, which is recommended).

-As such any requests to the match-recommendations endpoint should be run with caution to avoid significant request load!
+:warning: As such any requests to the match-recommendations endpoint should be run with caution to avoid significant request load!

 # Running the app